PTSD From Accidents

 Post-traumatic stress disorder (PTSD) is suffered by people who have undergone a traumatic experience.
 Many people are aware that soldiers who have been in combat are vulnerable to PTSD, but are not aware that assault victims and victims of car accidents may also suffer from the same symptoms.

 Many of our clients with PTSD don’t understand what is wrong with them, or why they are unable to go on with their lives.
-It doesn’t help that medical professionals such as some family doctors may also fail to recognize or give importance to their experiences and difficulties.
+It doesn’t help that medical professionals such as some family doctors may also fail to recognize or give importance to the experiences and difficulties articulated by their patients.

 PTSD is treatable.
 You can get better.
 And although medical professionals and insurance companies may have difficulty recognizing and putting value on your experiences, our lawyers are here to help make sure you get the treatment and the compensation you need.